0jc1/yt-dlp-hianime/README.md

 You can view [Plugin Installation Guide](https://github.com/yt-dlp/yt-dlp?tab=readme-ov-file#installing-plugins)

 ## Usage
 This plugin will be invoked automatically when it detects compatible url.
-Downloads are dubbed by default.

-### List formats
+### List all formats
 ```
 yt-dlp -F [URL]
 ```